deva5610/IMDBList2PlexCollection/README.md

 Run the script with "python imdb2collection.py" and follow the instructions.
 You'll want two things.
 A URL to the IMDB list you want to match (eg - https://www.imdb.com/list/ls064646512/) and to decide what you want the matching movies to be tagged as
 (eg - Pixar, Pixar Movies, Pixar Animations, etc - all 3 are valid entries when asked).

-***Note - You can only use the base URL (eg - https://www.imdb.com/list/ls064646512/) if there's any parameters after the last trailing slash, the program may not run properly.
+***Note - You can only use the base URL (eg - https://www.imdb.com/list/ls064646512/) if there are any parameters after the last trailing slash, the program may not run properly.
 IMDB Searches are no longer supported***

 That's it.
 The script should (hopefully!) run, it'll match movies from the IMDB list to your Movies Library and tag them into the collection you specified.